backdrop-contrib/youtube/README.txt

 Display types include:

- * YouTube videos of various sizes.
+ * YouTube videos of various sizes and options.
  * YouTube thumbnails with image styles.